VasiliuIonela/Project-for-sportvision/README.md

 * Test cases are executed on the created test Cycle summary:
 [cycle summary execution](https://github.com/VasiliuIonela/Project-for-sportvision/blob/main/execution.list.jpeg)

 * Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [bugs reports](https://github.com/VasiliuIonela/Project-for-sportvision/blob/main/bugs.pdf)
+The complete bug reports can be found here: [bug reports](https://github.com/VasiliuIonela/Project-for-sportvision/blob/main/bugs.pdf)
 * Full regression testing is needed after the bugs are fixed.

 ## 1.7 Test Completion